 Watch this video to get a sneak peak experience into the jungle.
 Our gorilla tour experts are expecting your email or call to help you craft a great gorilla trekking safari for you.Image credit: ADRIENNE JORDAN

 Short Custom & All-inclusive Gorilla Tours

 Short gorilla tours are tailored for those travellers that do not have much time on holiday but want to tick this bucket list item off their travel calendar.

-Set out in search of magical encounters with the ten families of mountain gorilla that makes the Virunga Mountains their home.
+Volcanoes National Park in Rwanda's top destination that offers luxury gorilla encounters.
+Set two and a half hours outside Kigali capital, Volcanoes offers the easiest way to see mountain gorillas than any other park.
+Volcanoes shares ground with Uganda's Mgahinga NP and DR Congo's Virunga NP only separated by vitual political borders.
 Explore this scenic landscape, where Dian Fossey carried out her ground-breaking gorilla research, traversing slopes covered with rainforest and bamboo.
 Home to no less than five volcanoes, you will delve deep into the park’s dense, misty forests, accompanied by an expert ranger.
 It typically takes between two and five hours to locate your allocated gorilla family and you will then have the opportunity to spend some time quietly observing these charismatic creatures.

 A wildlife experience with the magnificent mountain gorilla is like no other.
 Savour every second as you watch them foraging, playing, teasing each other, eating or slumbering in an uncanny resemblance to ourselves.
 Also, you could extend your gorilla tour and add another exciting activity like Chimpanzee Tracking or Savannah wildlife viewing game drive.